 By offering low fees and some of the best rates on money market savings accounts.

 That’s the recipe Barclays Bank, a British bank with a history stretching back into the 17th century, has employed to grow its business since expanding into the U.S. market.

-And, if you want to save money for the long term without accessing your account regularly, Barclays may be a great fit for you.
-Check out our Barclays Bank ratings, and our Barclays Bank review for more reasons why Barclays Bank is a worthwhile option for your savings account.
+If you want to save money for the long term without accessing your money regularly, Barclays may be a great fit for you.
+Check out our Barclays Bank review for more reasons why this bank could be a worthwhile option for your savings account.

 Barclays Bank Review

-Barclays Bank does one thing well – high interest online savings.
-You can link multiple accounts and deposit checks online through their web app.
-They have no account minimums and no monthly fees.
-Downsides: no checking account, and no ATM network.
-This account is best for those who only want or need a high interest online savings account.
+Product Description: Barclays Bank does one thing well: high interest online savings.
+You can link multiple accounts and deposit checks online through the web app.
+Barclays requires no account minimums and no monthly fees.
+This account is best for those who want only a high interest online savings account.

 Barclay Bank Features

 |Banking Account Types||Savings Accounts, CDs|

 |ATM Network Size||No ATM Network; Reduced ATM Fees with Bank of America|